davidebolo1993/prs_pipeline/README.md

 		.json file defining columns to use, as in test/sample.json

 	-p PHENOTYPE, --phenotype=PHENOTYPE
-		tsv file with phenotype (and also covariates, if any) as in test/pheno.tsv
+		.tsv file with phenotype (and also covariates, if any) as in test/pheno.tsv

 	--heritability=HERITABILITY
 		heritability, if known